 We use a simple framework of dynamic human capital investment to formally examine whether these mechanisms are also able to account for other important stylized facts in the literature on child development.
-In particular, we focus on four well-established findings related to the marginal returns to early investment and the role of family income: (i) the high marginal returns to early investments in economically disadvantaged children, (ii) lower returns on marginal investments in higher income children, (iii) exogenous increases in family income lead to greater investments, achievement and educational attainment are greater if the income is earned (or received) when children are young.2 While our analysis is not intended to determine which mechanism is most important for explaining income-based achievement gaps, it is useful for helping understand which mechanisms are needed to provide a more complete picture of the child development process and the role of family income.3 This is important, because the different mechanisms can have very different policy implications.
-For example, if investment and achievement gaps are driven only by intergenerational ability correlations or a 'consumption' value of investment, then investments
+In particular, we focus on four well-established findings related to the marginal returns to early investment and the role of family income: (i) the high marginal returns to early investments for economically disadvantaged children; (ii) lower returns on marginal investments for higher-income children; (iii) exogenous increases in family income leading to greater investments in children and improved childhood outcomes; (iv) the impacts of income on child investments, achievement, and educational attainment being greater if the income is earned (or received) when children are young.
+While our analysis is not intended to determine which mechanism is most important for explaining income-based achievement gaps, it is useful for helping us to understand which mechanisms are needed to provide a more complete picture of the child development process and the role of family income.
+This is important because the different mechanisms can have very different policy implications.
+For example, if investment and achievement gaps are driven only by intergenerational ability correlations or a "consumption" value of investment, then investments in children are likely to be economically efficient (in the absence of human capital externalities) and policies designed to improve equity will be inefficient.
+By contrast, either information-based or credit market frictions can lead to inefficiently low investments in economically disadvantaged children.
+In this case, it might be possible to simultaneously improve both equity and efficiency through well-designed policies.